Yaw string: Operation

-In flight, the rule to remember is simple: step on the head of the yaw string, the head is the front of the string, where the string is taped to the canopy.
-If the head of the yaw string is to the right of the yaw string tail, then the pilot needs to apply right rudder pressure.
+In flight, pilots are instructed to step on the head of the yaw string; the head is the front of the string, where the string is attached to the aircraft.
+If the head of the yaw string is to the right of the yaw string tail, then the pilot should apply right rudder pressure.
 If the head of the yaw string is to the left of the yaw string tail, then the pilot should apply left rudder pressure.
-Or think of the attached point of the yaw string as an arrow head pointing to the rudder pedal needing the application of pressure.
-According to Helmut Reichmann, "...rudder against the string and/or aileron toward the string.
-In a spin the string always points to the inside."
-To center the ball on an inclinometer, apply rudder pressure on the side to which the ball is deflected.
-Use the simple rule, “step on the ball,” to remember which rudder pedal to press.
+Or pilots may be instructed to view the attached point of the yaw string as an arrowhead pointing to the rudder pedal needing application of pressure.
+According to Helmut Reichmann, "...rudder against the string and/or aileron toward the string."

+In a spin the yaw string always points in the direction of spin.
+Inclinometers do not work in spins because they follow the local centrifugal direction.
+In a spin, only turn needles and yaw strings are reliable.
+Turn coordinators work if erect but not when inverted.